 Table 1: Portfolio Returns from Jan 2016 to Aug 2017

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 30 September 2017.

 - Part 1: Drawing Down Retirement Money